 The way you remove the tick matters.
 As unpleasant as it sounds, squishing the tick's body can cause it to regurgitate those risky bugs and bacteria into your dog's bloodstream, putting them at further risk of infection.

-Keeping your dog on year-round flea, tick, and heartworm protection is your first and best line of defense against ticks and the diseases they carry.
+Keeping your dog on year-round flea, tick, and heartworm disease protection is your first and best line of defense against ticks and the diseases they carry.
 Even if your dog is mostly indoors, they can still be exposed to ticks brought in by people and things that have been outside.
 There are also vaccines available for diseases such as Lyme disease.
 Talk with your veterinarian about the appropriate preventative for your dog and their lifestyle.